 Ss is the contribution to the protective separation distance due to the robot system’s stopping distance;

-C is the intrusion distance, as defined in ISO 13855; this is the distance that a part of the body can intrude into the sensing field before it is detected;
+C is the intrusion distance, as defined in ISO 13855, which is the distance that a part of the body can intrude into the sensing field before it is detected;

-Zd is the position uncertainty of the operator in the collaborative workspace, as measured by the presence sensing device resulting from the sensing system measurement tolerance;
+Zd is the position uncertainty of the operator in the collaborative workspace as measured by the presence sensing device resulting from the sensing system measurement tolerance; and

-Zr is the position uncertainty of the robot system, resulting from the accuracy of the robot position measurement system.”
-[5]
+Zr is the position uncertainty of the robot system, resulting from the accuracy of the robot position measurement system [5].

-So, the Authors propose to extend the protective separation distance (1) with an extra distance based on the communication time of a pre-collision system (Spc) and with a contribution to the protective separation distance attributable to the robot operators’ reaction time (Sort) to avoid speed reduction or protective stops.
+Based on this, the authors propose to extend the protective separation distance (1) with an extra distance based on the communication time of a pre-collision system (Spc) and with a contribution to the protective separation distance attributable to the robot operator’s reaction time (Sort) to avoid speed reductions or protective stops.
 This would result in a modified protective separation distance (Sp*):